 We do not issue temporary badges, but we do allow the use of non-European Union Blue Badges within the city.

 Can I use my Blue Badge when I go to Europe and other countries?

-The Blue Badge is recognised throughout the European Union (EU).
-This means that you can take advantage of the parking concessions available in all other EU countries.
-Please refer to the Rights and Responsibilities booklet issued with your Blue Badge for country specific information.
+The Blue Badge is recognised throughout the European Union, and can be used for parking concessions in other EU countries as detailed in the 'Rights and responsibilities' booklet issued with your Blue Badge.

-I have changed my address; do I need to inform you?
+I have changed my address - do I need to inform you?

 Yes.
 If you change your address please inform us as soon as possible - if you do not, we may send something, such as a renewal form, to the wrong address.

 My Blue Badge is due to expire - how do I get a new one?

 We will automatically send a renewal application form to you approximately 6 weeks before your badge is due to expire.
 If you have not received a renewal application form within two weeks of when your badge is due to expire, please contact us.